mojaloop/documentation/deployment-guide/README.md

 Please review [Mojaloop Helm Chart](../repositories/helm.md) to understand the relationships between the deployed Mojaloop helm charts.

-Refer to the official documentation on how to install the latest version of Helm v3: <https://helm.sh/docs/intro/install/>
+Refer to the official documentation on how to install the latest version of Helm: <https://helm.sh/docs/intro/install/>.

-Refer to the following document if are using Helm v2: [Deployment with (Deprecated) Helm v2](./helm-legacy-deployment.md)
+Refer to the following document if are using Helm v2: [Deployment with (Deprecated) Helm v2](./helm-legacy-deployment.md).

 Refer to the [Helm v2 to v3 Migration Guide](./helm-legacy-migration.md) if you wish to migrate an existing Helm v2 deployment to v3.